Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 Assembly output for draw_dynamic

-The generated assembly code for the draw_dynamic function includes a jump to the vtable address of the draw function, rather than a call.
-This optimization, known as Tail Call Optimization (TCO), eliminates the need to create a new stack frame and return address for the last (tail) function in the call chain.
+The generated assembly code for the draw_dynamic function includes a jump to the vtable address of the draw function rather than a call.
+This optimization, known as Tail Call Optimization (TCO), eliminates creating a new stack frame and return address for the call chain's last (tail) function.

 ; Inputs: